-- changes in national, regional or local economic and employment conditions that may cause reductions in occupancy levels, limits on or reductions in rents, or increases in the number of rent payments received late: - local real estate conditions, including the existence or construction of competing or alternative residential properties, including other apartment buildings and complexes, manufactured housing communities and single-family housing; - · demographic factors; - the age, quality, design and location of the multifamily property; - the willingness and ability of the borrower or property manager to operate and maintain the multifamily property in a successful manner; - significant increases in utility costs, taxes, insurance premiums and other operating costs; - borrower bankruptcy or other insolvency; - governmental regulations designed to protect tenants in connection with rent increases and evictions; - government actions that limit access to the multifamily property or result in seizure of the property; and - uninsured natural disasters, terrorist attacks or other criminal acts of destruction or violence.
+- changes in national, regional or local economic and employment conditions that may cause reductions in occupancy levels, limits on or reductions in rents, or increases in the number of rent payments received late: - local real estate conditions, including the existence or construction of competing or alternative residential properties, including other apartment buildings and complexes, manufactured housing communities and single-family housing; - demographic factors; - the age, quality, design and location of the multifamily property; - the willingness and ability of the borrower or property manager to operate and maintain the multifamily property in a successful manner; - significant increases in utility costs, taxes, insurance premiums and other operating costs; - borrower bankruptcy or other insolvency; - governmental regulations designed to protect tenants in connection with rent increases and evictions; - government actions that limit access to the multifamily property or result in seizure of the property; - uninsured natural disasters, terrorist attacks or other criminal acts of destruction or violence.

 Reduced cash flow from a property may impair a borrower's ability to repay the mortgage loan, causing a default on the loan.
 An event of default may result in the acceleration and payment in full of the mortgage loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
+Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.